dma-neves/RaycastingRenderer/README.md

 # RaycastingRenderer

-**Description:** A simple "3D" renderer made in python using the raycasting technique
+**Description:** A simple "3D" renderer made in python using a raycasting technique

 **Requirements:**
   1. Python >= 2 interpreter